-You can also see blue or white smoke coming from electrical fires, and it must be put out quickly or the whole ATV will burn.
+You can also see blue or white smoke coming from electrical fires, and it must be put out quickly or the whole thing will burn.

-Electrical fires are more likely to happen near parts of the ATV that consume a lot of power, like the starter, winch, relay and similar areas.
+Electrical fires are more likely to happen near parts of the machine that consume a lot of power, like the starter, winch, relay and similar areas.
 Pay close attention to these areas if you smell or see smoke to see if it’s an electrical fire.
-It’s often a short somewhere, and it can be accompanied by a check engine light or the ATV not running right.
+It’s often a short somewhere, and it can be accompanied by a check engine light or the engine not running right.

-Sometimes it’s as simple as your ATV being dirty and that is why it’s starting to smoke.
+Sometimes it’s as simple as being too dirty and that is why it’s starting to smoke.

-I see guys with mud on their radiators and damaged radiator hoses complain their ATV smokes, but all they need to do is either clean the ATV from mud or fix the hoses.
+I see guys with mud on their radiators and damaged radiator hoses complain of smoke, but all they need to do is either clean the thing from mud or fix the hoses.

-The biggest reasons ATVs smoke is often from the lack of maintenance or not driving them enough.
+The biggest reasons for a smoke blowing ATV is often from the lack of maintenance or not driving them enough.

-Oil, spark plugs and other major parts of your ATV wear out and when they do, it causes all kinds of running issues.
-You need to do routine maintenance on your ATV to keep it in good running condition.
+Oil, spark plugs and other major parts wear out and when they do, it causes all kinds of running issues.
+You need to do routine maintenance to keep it in good running condition.

-You also need to drive your ATV often or perform long-term storage on it if you’re not riding for a few months or more.
-It’s common for an ATV that’s been sitting for a long time to smoke due to the condensation that builds up in the pipe, gas going bad, and the oil and parts wearing out from inactivity.
+You also need to drive often or perform long-term storage on it if you’re not riding for a few months or more.
+It’s common for an ATV, that’s been sitting for a long time, to smoke due to the condensation that builds up in the pipe, gas going bad, and the oil and parts wearing out from inactivity.

 Avoid Submerging Your ATV

-With so many people mudding their ATVs and completely putting them in the mud, it’s more common to see smoke.
+With so many people mudding and completely putting them in the mud, it’s more common to see smoke.

 A hot engine touching cool water will create smoke and steam.
 This water can find its way into places and stay there until it’s broken free later, and then you see smoke as it hits the hot engine.

-Understanding the reasons behind an ATV’s smoking is important in keeping it going for a long time.
+Understanding the reasons behind a smoking ATV is important in keeping it going for a long time.

 As talked about, the color and nature of the smoke and where it’s coming from, can provide valuable diagnostic cues.
 Whether it’s the common white smoke of a cold start or the more concerning blue smoke indicating burning oil, being proactive in addressing these signals is key.

-Remember, routine maintenance, staying on top of changes, and addressing issues head-on will not only reduce the chances of your ATV smoking but also prolong its life.
+Remember, routine maintenance, staying on top of changes, and addressing issues head-on will not only reduce the chances of it smoking but also prolong its life.